WUSTL-CSE222-FS18/studio-01-studio01_ellison_halper/README.md

 ***Q1.2 Share some notes from your interview here and try to describe the "need" with a very brief description:***

+Customers need something to help them manage their inventory.

 (6 minutes) Reverse roles.
 The Customers are now Designers and vice versa.
 Repeat the interview process.
 (Designers, complete the question above in that space)

 ## Part 1.4: Proposing solutions (8 minutes)

 Return to your original locations.
 In this step all groups will act like Designers.
 Another vital aspect of design thinking is open-minded brainstorming about potential solutions that will fulfill the Customer's needs.
 Review your notes about the Customer's needs.
 Use cards from the Things, Services, Human Actions, and Feedback decks to *design two (2) or more different solutions* to the Customer's needs.

 ***Q1.3 Briefly describe your solutions (use a list) and any strengths/weaknesses you see.***

+1. scale to measure weights of inventory and alert when inventory is low.
+   - Strengths: precision
+   - Weaknesses: cost
+2. Scanning system to track (database & potentially app)
+   - Strengths: cheap
+   - Weaknesses: less cool, more manual

 ## Part 1.5: Feedback (10 minutes total)